jusatdeloitte/genai-flow-workshop/README.md

 ## Quick Start Guide

-First, follow the [installation instructions](docs/install.md) to get started AutoGen Studio.
-Once the platform is running you can get started by running with [this](docs/tetris-config.md) step-by-step guide to building Tetris.
+Follow the [installation instructions](docs/install.md) to get started AutoGen Studio.
+Once the platform is running you can walk through [this](docs/tetris-config.md) step-by-step guide to building Tetris.

 ## Tour of AutoGen Studio